Torkel-Aannestad/Torkel-Aannestad-com/README.md

 # TorkelAannestad.com

 This is Torkel Aannestads personal website.
 Built with HTMX and a simple Go HTTP-server.
-Go standard libary html-templates are used, you
+Go standard libary html-templates are used with .templ extention.

 ## Posts and syntax highlighting